FinPress/gutenberg/packages/README.md

     }
     ```

     Both `wpScript` and `wpScriptModuleExports` may be included if the package exposes both a script and a script module.
-These fields are also essential when performing a license check for all their dependencies, because they trigger strict validation against compatibility with GPL2.
+These fields are also essential when performing a license check for all their dependencies, because they trigger strict validation against compatibility with GPL v2.
 All remaining dependencies WordPress doesn't distribute but uses for development purposes can contain also a few other OSS compatible licenses.

 1. `README.md` file containing at least:
     - Package name